zacharyvunguyen/Production-Ready-ML-Pipeline-on-GCP-Baby-Weight-Prediction/pipeline.md

 # Model Deployment

-The pipeline uses a streamlined approach to model deployment:
+The pipeline uses a production-ready approach to model deployment:

 1. BQML models are registered directly with Vertex AI during creation using the `model_registry='vertex_ai'` option
 2. AutoML models are already registered with Vertex AI during training
+3. The pipeline now checks for existing endpoints to avoid creating unnecessary duplicates
-3. After model selection, the chosen model is deployed to a Vertex AI endpoint
+4. After model selection, the chosen model is registered with comprehensive metadata
-4. No export or conversion steps are needed, reducing complexity and potential points of failure
+5. The model is then deployed to the endpoint with appropriate compute resources
+6. For existing endpoints, traffic is gradually shifted to the new model version
+7. This approach enables blue/green deployments and minimizes service disruption during model updates